moheenpatel/Cyclistic-bike-share-analysis/README.md

 3. Documentation of any cleaning or manipulation of data
 4. A summary of our analysis
 5. Supporting visualizations and key findings
-6. Our Recommendations based on our analysis
+6. Recommendations based on our analysis

 ## Statement of the business task